Kjell Ingolf Ropstad

 Kjell Ingolf Ropstad (born 1 June 1985) is a Norwegian politician for the Christian Democratic Party, who served as the Minister of Children, Family and Church Affairs and the leader of the Christian Democratic Party from 2019 to 2021.
 He has been a member of the Norwegian Parliament, the Storting, since 2009.

 Personal background and education

-Kjell Ingolf Ropstad was born in Arendal in 1985 to teacher Gunda Wiberg and Bjørn Alfred Ropstad, who was mayor of Evje og Hornnes.
+Kjell Ingolf Ropstad was born in Arendal in 1985 to teacher Gunda Wiberg and Bjørn Alfred Ropstad, who was mayor of Evje og Hornnes Municipality.
 He has a bachelor's degree in law and economics.

 Political career

 Local politics

-He was a member of Evje og Hornes municipality council from 2003 to 2007, and the county council in Aust-Agder from 2003 to 2007.
+He was a member of the municipal council of Evje og Hornnes Municipality from 2003 to 2007, and the Aust-Agder county council from 2003 to 2007.

 Youth league

 He was the leader of the Youth of the Christian People's Party, the youth wing of the Christian Democratic Party, from 2007 to 2010.
 He had previously been deputy leader from 2005 to 2007.